symonogwe/symonogwe/README.md

 - Click on a task to mark it as complete or delete it.

 ### Weather App
 - [Weather App](https://symonogwe.github.io/Weather-App/) -This weather app harnesses the power of the www.weatherapi.com to provide users with up-to-date weather information for their desired location.
 Developed with a focus on asynchronous programming in JavaScript, this project demonstrates proficiency in handling asynchronous tasks efficiently.
-It utilizes promises, async/await syntax, and the native fetch API to ensure smooth data retrieval and display.
+It utilizes promises, async/await syntax and the native fetch API to ensure smooth data retrieval and display.

 Features: